 Location: Tower Hamlets

-Solace Women’s Aid exists to end the harm done through Violence Against Women and Girls.
-Our aim is to work to prevent violence and abuse as well as providing services to meet the needs of survivors particularly women and girls.
+Solace Women’s Aid is an innovative, exciting, grassroots charity working across London.
+Our purpose is to bring to an end the harm done through domestic and sexual violence to all survivors, and in particular women and children.
 Our work is holistic and empowering, working alongside survivors to achieve independent lives free from abuse.

 About the Service